raphael-attie/LightDrops/README.md

 This project uses Qt as the base framework with Qt Creator and Qt designer.
 The main development language is C++, with a little bit of C.
-To compile the code, you will need to install CFITSIO, Libraw, openCV 3.x with TBB enabled (e.g, use CMAKE), and ArrayFire.
+To compile the code, you will need to install CFITSIO, Libraw, openCV 3.x, and ArrayFire:

 - [CFITSIO](http://heasarc.gsfc.nasa.gov/fitsio/fitsio.html): A library to handles FITS files, a scientific data file format, used here as an image file format.
 If developping from a Mac, the easiest installation is with macports.
 - [Libraw](http://www.libraw.org/docs/Install-LibRaw-eng.html): A library for handling raw files from DSLRs.